dbbs-lab/bsb-core/docs/source/usage/installation.rst

   from bsb.core import Scaffold

-  # Create a rather empty scaffold network with the default configuration.
+  # Create an empty scaffold network with the default configuration.
   scaffold = Scaffold()

 Simulator backends
 ==================

 If you'd like to install the scaffold builder for point neuron simulations with NEST or multicompartmental neuron simulations with NEURON use:

 .. code-block:: bash

-  pip3 install bsb[nest]
+  pip install bsb[nest]
   # or
-  pip3 install bsb[neuron]
+  pip install bsb[neuron]
   # or both
-  pip3 install bsb[nest,neuron]
+  pip install bsb[nest,neuron]

 .. note::

 	This does not install the simulators, just the Python requirements for the framework to handle simulations using these backends.